 The festive season brings Christmas markets to the district as well as fantastic family entertainment and live entertainment, from theatre productions to intimate musical events.

-Search our event calendar for not-to-be-missed dates for your diary...
+Browse our events calendar for not-to-be-missed dates for your diary...